-Appeals of withdrawal and refund calculations or other institutional charges from students who feel that individual circumstances warrant exceptions from published policy should be addressed to the Business Office controller.
-In order to appeal a decision, the student must submit a written request to the Chief Business Officer at the Business Office including any evidence that would substantiate the appeal.
+Appeals of withdrawal and refund calculations or other institutional charges from students and parents who feel that individual circumstances warrant exceptions from published policy should be addressed to the Chief Business Officer (CBO), located in Roemer Hall.
+In order to appeal a decision, the student must submit a written request to the CBO including any evidence that would substantiate the appeal.